patrick-richter/al-folio/_projects/1_project.md

 category: Deep Learning
 ---

-The data used in this project is a large dataset of reviews of Ford motor vehicles.
-Each of the 1,382 reviews are labelled with a positive or negative sentiment.
+The data used in this project is a large dataset of Ford motor vehicle reviews.
+Each of the 1,382 reviews is labelled with a positive or negative sentiment.
 The goal of this project is to train a Convolutional Neural Network (CNN) with Word Embedding that can correctly predict the sentiment of a review.
-The dataset can be downloaded by clicking this [Link](https://patrick-richter.github.io/website/assets/csv/car_reviews.csv) and subsequently saving the csv file.
+You can download the dataset by clicking this [Link](https://patrick-richter.github.io/website/assets/csv/car_reviews.csv) and subsequently saving the csv file.
 To give you brief idea of how these reviews look like, here is an example of a negative sentiment review:

 ```
 "In 1992, we bought a new Taurus and we really loved it.